Configure Events & Actions

 NameDescription

-3. In the Value field, type the value that must meet the selected condition.
-For example, choosing the exact match by the channel name Matrix will create an event listener that will trigger an action on every message published in the Matrix channel.
+3. In Value, enter the value that must match.
+For example, an exact match on channel Matrix triggers an action for every message in Matrix.

 Advanced JSONPath

-You can use JSONPath to define the following conditions to trigger an action:
+You can use JSONPath to define the following conditions:

 Condition nameData typeDescription